-Having reviewed the available record, the Panel finds the Complainant has established a prima facie case that the Respondent lacks rights or legitimate interests in the Disputed Domain Name.
-The Respondent has not rebutted the Complainant's prima facie showing and has not come forward with any relevant evidence demonstrating rights or legitimate interests in the Disputed Domain Name such as those enumerated in the Policy or otherwise.
+Having reviewed the available record, the Panel finds the Complainant has established a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name.
+The Respondent has not rebutted the Complainant's prima facie showing and has not come forward with any relevant evidence demonstrating rights or legitimate interests in the disputed domain name such as those enumerated in the Policy or otherwise.

-Indeed, the Panel finds that the use made of the Disputed Domain Name is the opposite of legitimate.
-The Respondent has used the Disputed Domain Name to engage in a phishing campaign and this demonstrates a lack of legitimate rights or interests.
-Panels have held that the use of a domain name for illegal activity, here phishing, can never confer rights or legitimate interests on a respondent.
+Panels have held that the use of a domain name for illegal activity here, phishing and impersonation/passing off can never confer rights or legitimate interests on a respondent.
 WIPO Overview 3.0, section 2.13.1.